Using In-place Search for Google APIs

 Saving the Search Query

-Once you have finalized your search query, you can save it by using the "Save" button.
-This will close the in-place search window and activate your query.
+Once you have finalized your search query, you can save it by using the SAVE button.
+This will close the In-place Search window and activate your query.
 You will see a notice as in the screenshot below.

 Clearing the Search Query

-Limitations of Gmail Search
+Limitations of In-place Search

 Given the above limitations, it may be appropriate to use the Gmail search functionality in FEC to filter messages by their labels, or top-level message characteristics such as sender, recipient and subject content.
 Keep these limitations in mind if you plan to use this functionality to perform a blanket search intended to search all documents and their attachments recursively.